pran-7-5/eco_style/README.md

 banning of trains, track maintainace creating too pollution because a lot of metal is required.

+Ban the boats except wood and electric ones.

 army vehicles are not efficient

 banning of commercial heavy metal shipping vessels, new vessel = natural flax fiber and carbon fiber + wood + electric propultion + (solar+wind) combo powered.